-The Communication, education and awareness program is about increasing awareness and understanding of marine parks and how we manage them.
+The Education and Awareness program is about increasing awareness and understanding of marine parks and how we manage them.
 We hope to engage the general public, school children and marine park users about how special our marine parks are and how we can enjoy them.

 What is the program seeking to achieve?

 This program seeks to increase awareness, understanding and support for marine parks

 - developing a marketing and communication strategy for Australian Marine Parks to raise awareness and understanding of marine park values and the contribution marine parks make to enhancing Australia’s wellbeing

 - developing online information resources to facilitate awareness of marine park values, management arrangements and visitor opportunities

 - maximising the use of new technologies and partnerships (including with schools, universities, museums and non-government organisations) to inspire people of all ages to become involved in marine park management and protection